gustavosmanc/cute-alert/README.md

 ## Instructions

 - Firstly clone this repo and import both "style.css" and "app.js" into your code.
-(JS file must be at the end of body tag)
 - In your JS file, call cuteAlert() passing the following arguments: type, title, message and buttonText in object notation. (the last one is optional)

 Examples: